TimoSutterer/dotfiles/docs/chezmoi-usage.md

 sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply TimoSutterer
 ```

+> **Note:** The default `get.chezmoi.io` script downloads the chezmoi binary to `./bin` in your current directory.
+You may want to run this from your home directory or another appropriate location where the binary can be located, not a project directory.

 ### Testing in a Container First

 Before applying to a new system, test in a container: